ColdGrub1384/SpanishGenderNeutral/README.md

 var attributedString = AttributedString(localized: "^[Bienvenido](noGrammaticalGender: 'Te damos la bienvenida')!", including: \.spanishGenderNeutral)
 ```

-If your string is `^[Bienvenido](inflect: true, inflectionAlternative: 'Te damos la bienvenida')`, this library will use the `inflectionAlternatice` when no grammatical gender (Foundation will also use it for neuter).
+If your string is `^[Bienvenido](inflect: true, inflectionAlternative: 'Te damos la bienvenida')`, this library will use the `inflectionAlternative` when no grammatical gender (Foundation will also use it for neuter).
 But it crashes for me so I created a custom attribute.

 ## Requirements